jiku/react-burger-menu/README.md

 #### State change

-You can detect whether the sidebar is open or closed by passing a callback function to `onStateChange`.
+You can detect whether the menubar is open or closed by passing a callback function to `onStateChange`.
 The callback will receive an object containing the new state as its first argument.

 ``` javascript
 var isMenuOpen = function(state) {